colinzhaoust/intrinsic_fewshot_hardness/README.md

 Link to the blog post.

 ## Citation
-to appear (We will present our paper during EMNLP 2022.
+to appear (We will present our paper during EMNLP 2022 (Poster Session 13).
 Welcome to come by!)

 ## Others
 If you have any other questions about this repo or any idea about few-shot learning to discuss, you are welcome to open an issue or send me an [email](mailto:xzhaoar@stanford.edu), I will respond to that as soon as possible.